emoncms/emoncms/readme.md

 # Emoncms 9

-Emoncms is an open-source web application for processing, logging and visualising energy, temperature and other environmental data and is part of the [OpenEnergyMonitor project](http://openenergymonitor.org/emon).
+Emoncms is an open-source web application for processing, logging and visualising energy, temperature and other environmental data and is part of the [OpenEnergyMonitor project](http://openenergymonitor.org).

 ![Emoncms](docs/files/emoncms_graphic.png)

 ## Branches

-**Note:** We are currently reorganising the emoncms branches.
-The master branch is now the same as 9.x.

 * [master](https://github.com/emoncms/emoncms) - The latest and greatest developments.
 Potential bugs, use at your own risk!
 [EmonCMS 9.x forum thread](http://openenergymonitor.org/emon/node/11009)